tbfe-de/C-CleanCode/OOP-in-C/x4/_README.md

 ## Explanations eXtra Version 4

-This is a minor improvement over eXtra Version 3 as some of the complicated casts are hidden into helper macros.
+This is a minor improvement over eXtra Version 3 as as a little bit repetitive work the complicated casts do are hidden in helper macros.